Stuffed Pasta Pie

 Like this one:

 And the result, it may seem strange but it is so, surprised me.
-A packaged brisée + two packs of good-for-nothing packaged tortelloni + a bit of cream and a bit of cooked ham + a gratin in the oven managed to transform into a pasta pie that was worth something.
+A packaged brisée + two packs of no-good packaged tortelloni + a bit of cream and a bit of cooked ham + a gratin in the oven managed to transform into a pasta pie that was worth something.

 stuffed pasta quiche with potatoes - slice